async-go/asyncgo/README.md

 GOOGLE_CLIENT_SECRET=[REDACTED]
 ```

-You need to be a member of the AsyncGo Google Cloud project to be able to access
-this.

 ### GitHub

 1. Go to
    [GitHub Application](https://github.com/organizations/async-go/settings/applications)
-2. Click on the AsyncGo OAuth app
-3. Copy the Client ID
+2. Copy or create a Client ID
-4. Obtain the Client Secret
+3. Obtain the Client Secret
-5. Open the `.env` file in the root of your local copy of the project
+4. Open the `.env` file in the root of your local copy of the project
-6. Enter the Client ID as the `GITHUB_CLIENT_ID`
+5. Enter the Client ID as the `GITHUB_CLIENT_ID`
-7. Enter the Client Secret as the `GITHUB_CLIENT_SECRET`
+6. Enter the Client Secret as the `GITHUB_CLIENT_SECRET`

 Here's what a `.env` file looks like